withastro/docs/src/pages/en/guides/images.md

 This component is useful for images where you want to keep a consistent size across displays, or closely control the quality of an image (e.g. logos).

-#### Local Images
+#### Local Images in `src/`

-Image files in your project's source directory can be imported in frontmatter and passed directly to the `<Image />` component's `src` attribute. `alt` is required, but all other properties are optional and will default to the image file's original properties if not provided.
+Image files in your project's `src` directory can be imported in frontmatter and passed directly to the `<Image />` component's `src` attribute.

+`alt` is required, but all other properties are optional and will default to the image file's original properties if not provided.

 #### Remote Images

-To use a remote image, pass a full URL to the `<Image />`'s src attribute. `<Image />` won't infer dimensions and format from this remote file.
-You must provide the `format` to render the image with, and you must either provide `width` and `height` or one of the two dimensions plus an `aspectRatio`.
-The `alt` attribute is also required..
+To use or transform a remote image, pass a full URL to the `<Image />` component's `src` attribute.
+The `alt` attribute is also required.

+You can provide an output `format` (e.g. png, avif) to transform your image.
+Otherwise, the original image format will be used.

+You must either provide `width` and `height`, or one of the dimensions plus the required `aspectRatio` to avoid content layout shifts.
+The `<Image />` component cannot infer the dimensions of a remote image.

+#### Local Images in `public/`

 #### Examples